dyne/JaroMail/README.txt

 Pull requests and patches welcome.

-Come on channel #dyne on https://irc.dyne.org to get in touch with devs
+Our chat channel is #dyne on https://irc.dyne.org

-Make sure to idle in that channel, answers take some time to come.
+Make sure to idle in that channel, answers take some time.

 We are all idling artists.

 * DONATE

-Money donations are very welcome and well needed, they will encourage further development even beyond my own needs for this software.
+Money donations are very welcome and well needed they will encourage further development.

  https://www.dyne.org/donate